bnjmnpn/bnjmnpn.github.io/_posts/2014-04-17-how-to-train-your-dragon-review.md

 title: How to Out Avatar Avatar?
 cover_image: 2014/tumblr_mjj1jqdjF21qi8pxqo1_1280-2.jpg
-tags: [review, movies, animated, dreamworks]
+keywords: [review, movies, animated, dreamworks]

 excerpt: When James Cameron's *Avatar* debuted, it was hailed as a visual masterpiece.
 But as a film, as a piece of narrative storytelling?
 My one word review was, "Meh."
 Not four months later, Dreamworks's *How to Train Your Dragon* hit 3D screens...